iancooper/Practical-Messaging-Benthos/README.md

 # Practical-Messaging-Benthos
-Excecises demonstrating using Benthos for ECST
+Exercises demonstrating using Benthos for ECST